typesense/typesense-website/docs-site/content/guide/recommendations.md

 ```

 Once this command runs, it will generate two files - a binary file called `productsModel` and a TSV file with model weights called `productsModel.tsv`.

+You want to run this training step periodically as you collect new session data as users use your site / app.

 ## Step 4: Generate embeddings